15 Best Places to Visit in Thrissur, Kerala for One Day Trip in 2023

-The temple covers holy land of 9 acres and flaunts ancient Kerala style of architecture.
+The temple covers a holy land of 9 acres and flaunts the ancient Kerala style of architecture.
 The presiding deity here is Vadakkumnathan, others being- Shankaranarayana or Hari-Hara, Lord Rama, Goddess Parvati, etc.

 - Vadakkunnathan Temple Timings: 3.00 am – 11.00 am, 4.30 pm – 8.30 pm